FuckingNode/fuckingnode.github.io/docs/manual/launch.md

 > `fuckingnode launcher <project>`, or `fklaunch <project>`

-The `launch` command is a simple extra command that automatically launches your favorite editor with a project open and updates your dependencies.
+The `launch` command is a command that automatically launches your favorite editor with a project open, and automatically runs a "launch task", e.g. `npm run start`.
+It can also auto-update your dependencies on launch.
 It can take a project's name from the `package.json` / `deno.json` / `Cargo.toml`, so it's as simple as doing `fklaunch my-project`.

 ## Usage